NCLEX Scoring

 All-or-Nothing

-Single wrong cell could invalidate the entire answer.
+Older all-or-nothing scoring: a single wrong cell could invalidate the entire answer.

 Partial Credit